Home | Sitemap | Contact Us

 Chief Mike Boaz

-Chief Boaz assists the Student Crime Stoppers Program along with Coordinator Kendall Kirk.
+Chief Boaz assists the Student Crime Stoppers Program along with Coordinator/Assistant Principal Kendall Kirk and Officer Dagenhart.
 North Lamar Student Crime Stoppers has received numerous awards from the State of Texas.
 Due to the excellent participation in these programs, numerous investigations have been conducted and many crimes have been solved on and off campus.
-Chief Boaz teaches a Law Enforcement Class in the Career and Technology Department at North Lamar High School.
+Chief Boaz is the Instructor for Law Enforcement Class in the Career and Technology Department at North Lamar High School.

-Chief Boaz currently carries a Master Peace Officer License with the State of Texas and is a graduate of the Chief Development Program at the Bill Blackwood Institute at Sam Houston State University.
-His other license consist of Homicide Investigations, County Jail Operations, Telecommunications Operator, F.B.I.
-Latent Finger Print Identification/Examination and numerous other certifications such as a certified School Resource Officer and Investigations proficiency certifications.
-Chief Boaz has 29 years experience in Law Enforcement and was named Officer of the Year by his peers at the Paris Police Department in 1998.
+Chief Boaz currently carries a Master Peace Officer License with the State of Texas and is a graduate of the Chief Development Program and continues in the Texas Police Chief Leadership Series at the Bill Blackwood Institute at Sam Houston State University.
+His other license consist of Advanced Law Enforcement Rapid Response Training (ALERRT Instructor), Homicide Investigations, County Jail Operations, Telecommunications Operator, F.B.I.
+Latent Finger Print Identification/Examination Expert, ALICE (Instructor), Gang Resistance Education Training (Instructor) and numerous other certifications such as a certified School Resource Officer and Investigations proficiency certifications.
+Chief Boaz has 30 years experience in Law Enforcement and was named Officer of the Year by his peers at the Paris Police Department in 1998.

 Captain Akard currently holds a Master Peace License with the State of Texas and has numerous certifications such as Homicide Investigations, Advanced Accident Reconstruction, Intoxilyzer Operator.
 Captain Akard has 23 years in law enforcement.